graphile/crystal/utils/website/graphile-config/preset.md

 export default preset;
 ```

-:::note
+:::note Importing Graphile Config types is recommended

-Adding the import statement tells TypeScript about the `GraphileConfig` global
+Adding the `import type {} from "graphile-config"` statement tells TypeScript
+about the `GraphileConfig` global namespace; this may or may not be necessary
+depending on the other imports that you have, but we generally recommend it.

-namespace.
-No code from the `graphile-config` library will be included in the
+No code from the `graphile-config` library will be included in the output
-output JavaScript for `graphile.config.ts` above.
-See the TypeScript docs for
+JavaScript for `graphile.config.ts` above; see the TypeScript docs for more on
-more info about
 [type-only imports](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-8.html#type-only-imports-and-export).

 :::